benjamingr/peer5-docs/docs/guides/how-to-optimize-wowza-server.md

 In order for end-users to efficiently transfer segments we’d want to configure the number of segments and segment length a bit differently than default.
 Default HLS config is 3 segments, 10 seconds long each.
-We’d like to configure it to 10 segments, 3 seconds long each instead.
+We’d like to configure it to 20 segments, 5 seconds long each instead.
-We will also add CORS.
+We will also add [CORS](https://docs.peer5.com/guides/cors/).
 This can be done either from the UI or by editing the XML.

 ### __Option 1: From the Wowza UI__

 a. **playlist length**
 Under your `live application > Properties > Cupertino stream packetizer`
-set `cupertinoPlaylistChunkCount` to 10
+set `cupertinoPlaylistChunkCount` to 20

 b. **segment sizes**
 Under your `live application > Properties > Cupertino stream packetizer`
-set `cupertinoChunkDurationTarget` to 3000
+set `cupertinoChunkDurationTarget` to 5000

 ![](./images/wowza/image00.png)